csoneson/ARMOR/README.md

 *Advanced use*: If you prefer other software to run one of the outlined steps (e.g. `DEXSeq` over `edgeR`, or `kallisto` over `Salmon`), you can use the software of your preference provided you have your own script(s), and change some lines within the `Snakefile`.
 If you think your "custom rule" might be of use to a broader audience, let us know by opening an issue.

-## Using the RNA-seq workflow
+## Using the ARMOR workflow
-To use the RNA-seq workflow on your own data, follow the steps outlined in the [wiki](https://github.com/csoneson/rnaseqworkflow/wiki).
+To use the ARMOR workflow on your own data, follow the steps outlined in the [wiki](https://github.com/csoneson/rnaseqworkflow/wiki).

 ## Workflow graph
 ![DAG](dag_nice4.png)